codyguru/AI-Text-Summary/README.md

 on-demand instance structure for another project already deployed.
 I implemented cleaning functions to help optomize the project since it didn't need to keep the cache every time it was run.

+4) There is a loading.html in templates that is used for the AWS instance so can be ignored for local use.